ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 We were to have only 2 and a half days to actually write, so we needed to aggressively trim the content to something that we could accomplish in that time.

-Our table of contents ended up looking something like:
+Our table of contents ended up looking like:

 * Introduction
 	* Welcome to OpenMRS!